DakshalP/portfolio/_data/project/medical-dash.md

 date: 2022-05-25
 title: Highspot Table
 tags: "featured, javascript, react, nodejs, mysql, tailwind"
-description: >-
-    This product dashboard interfaces with a database of hundreds of medical devices, with sorting and searching capbilities.
-This was a fullstack project with a NodeJS backend and a MySQL database.
-Created for a national healthcare corporation.
+description: "This product dashboard interfaces with a <strong>MySQL</strong> database of hundreds of medical devices, with sorting and searching capbilities.
+This was a fullstack project with a <strong>Node.js</strong> backend.
+Created for a national healthcare corporation as part of my internship."
-metaDescription: >-
-    Internal medical product dashboard
+metaDescription: "Internal medical product dashboard"
 thumbnail: /assets/dash1laptop.png
 ---